dxkyy/pride-api/README.md

 https://pride-api.herokuapp.com/api/gender
 ```

-This will return all gedners.
+This will return all genders.